nbeamer3/nbeamer3/README.md

 <!--*nbeamer3/nbeamer3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on building out a new data warehouse :snowflake: and dashboard reporting 📊 overhaul with my company.
+- 🔭 I’m currently working on building out a new data warehouse and dashboard reporting overhaul with my company.
 - 🌱 I’m currently learning Python.
 - 🤔 I’m looking forward to getting started with GitHub and contributing to open source.
 - 😄 Pronouns: She/Her/Dude